Crab Rangoons

 Can I Bake These Crab Rangoons?

-While deep frying is the preferred method of cooking crab rangoons (if you want them to turn out like the kind served at Chinese restaurant), you can bake or air fry these.
+While deep frying is the preferred method of cooking crab rangoons (if you want them to turn out like the kind served at Chinese restaurant), it is possible to bake or air fry these.

 To bake: Assemble the wontons, spray with nonstick cooking spray, and bake at 425F for 10 to 12 minutes, until golden brown.